London Congestion Charge in 2026: What You Should Know

 The Purpose of Changes in Congestion Charge

 The goal of Congestion Charge was to manage traffic in Central London.
-However, the increased adoption of EVs is starting to reduce its effectiveness.
+However, the increased adoption of EVs has reduced its effectiveness.

-TfL estimates predict over 2,200 more vehicles in the zone on an average weekday next year.
+TfL estimates suggest over 2,200 more vehicles in the zone on an average weekday in 2026.
 That’s enough to cause congestion on key roads.

 The Cleaner Vehicle Discount began in 2019 when approximately 20,000 electric vehicles were registered in London.
 That number has grown almost sixfold since then, with over 120,000 electric vehicles in the capital at present.